 Do the owners live nearby?

 Yes, we live very close.
 Just across a courtyard. in the house opposite.
 However, we make huge efforts not to be intrusive and we are on hand for all the minor mishaps - we have taken people to the doctor, jump started cars, provided advice for countrywide trips, given parking directions in strange towns etc. etc. And if any equipment should fail while you are staying, we are nearly always on hand to see to its replacement or repair.
-If I am having a productive period in the garden, in the summer, I leave you organically grown vegetables and fruit on your doorstep (but no promises for 2016 as I never know what the birds will steal or the weather will ruin)
+If I am having a productive period in the garden, in the summer, I leave you organically grown vegetables and fruit on your doorstep (but no promises as I never know what the birds will steal or the weather will ruin)

 What is the bed configuration?

 In the main bedroom, the bed is a super king size (American King).
 There is no footboard so suitable for the really tall.
 The frame holds two full sized single bed matresses (3'3") made up with separate duvets - otherwise known as Austrian Twins.
-This bed has been deemed very comfortable by vistors who have commented on it.
+This bed has been deemed very comfortable by visitors who have commented on it.
 In the twin bedroom, the beds are full sized singles with wooden frames and very comfortable 'Medium' matresses.
 These do not move together to make a double.
 All the beds have electric under blankets for the winter months.
 There is no sofa bed, extra bed or cot as the cottage sleeps strictly four people, including children.

 Is the cottage suitable for babies and toddlers?

 No. For various reasons, we restrict bookings to those with over fives only.